semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/scanning-projects-with-multiple-lock-files.md

 mvn dependency:tree -DoutputFile=maven_dep_tree.txt
 ```

-And this step must be executed before calling Semgrep.
-So, a typical Jenkins pipeline can look like this:
+This step must be executed before scanning with Semgrep.
+Here is an example of a Jenkins pipeline executing this step:
 ```
 pipeline {
   agent any